ncss-tech/ssurgoOnDemand/README.md

  As SOD Areasymbol tools execute, 2 lists are collected from the tool dialog, a list of interpretations/properties and a list of areasymbols.
 As each interpretation/property is run, every areasymbols is run against the interpretation/property.
 For instance, suppose you wanted to collect the weighted average of sand, silt and clay for 5 soil survey areas.
 The sand property would run for all 5 soil survey areas and built into a table.
 Next the silt would run for all 5 soil survey areas and built into a table, and so on.
 In this example a total of 15 web request would have been sent and 3 tables are built.
 Two VERY IMPORTANT things here...

- 1).
-All the areasymbol tools do is make tables.
+ A. All the areasymbol tools do is make tables.
 They are not collecting spatial data.

- 2).
-They are collecting stored information.
+ B. They are collecting stored information.
 They are not making calculations(with the exception of the weighted average aggregation method).

 <H1>2.
 Express</H1>
 The Express toolset is nearly identical to the Areasymbol toolset, with 2 exceptions.

-1.)The area to collect SSURGO information for is defined by the user.
+A. The area to collect SSURGO information for is defined by the user.
 The user digitizes coordinates into a 'feature set' after the tool is open.
 The points in the feature set are closed (first point is also the last) into a polygon.
 The polygon is sent to Soil Data Access and the features set points (polygon) are used to clip SSURGO spatial data.
 The geomotries of the clip operation are returned, along with the mapunit keys (unique identifier).
 It is best to keep the points in the feature set simple and beware of self intersections as they are fatal.

-2.)Instead of running on a list of areasymbols, the SQL queries on a list of mapunit keys.
+B. Instead of running on a list of areasymbols, the SQL queries on a list of mapunit keys.

 The properties and interpretations options are identical to what was discussed for the Areasymbol toolset.